SteveBarnett/Remixing/_thinking/this-extraordinary-moment.md

 ### Wide Open

-openness is always and already the nature of every moment, even those we conceive of and experience as more “closed down
+openness is always and already the nature of every moment, even those we conceive of and experience as more "closed down"

 notice how open everything is, how experience has no borders, no edges, no lines delineating or